rlondner/mongodb-3.6-hols/json-schemas/HOL-PART4.md

 mailing_address: "456 Oak Street"}) // works, having an address without graduation is fine, dependencies are not bidirectional
 ```

+Note: If we set `graduated: false`, from a schema validation standpoint
+`mailing_address` would still be required and would, therefore, be up the
+application to not set a `graduated` attribute unless that condition is
+indeed true.

 3. To make the dependencies bidirectional we would define them explicitly:

 ```